Two Influence Maximization Games on Graphs Made Temporal: Temporal diffusion games

-Hence, as we have exhausted all cases, we have found a Nash equilibrium in every temporal diffusion game on a monotonically growing temporal cycle.
-Next, we summarize our results in an algorithm.
+Since we have exhausted all cases, we showed that there is a Nash equilibrium in every temporal diffusion game on a monotonically growing temporal cycle.
+In the next part, we summarize our result in an algorithm.

 \paragraph{Part~III: The algorithm.}